Harnessing the social capital of ageing populations in rural communities to foster innovation – University of Plymouth

 HAIRE will build upon Centre of Health Technology projects like eHealth

-Productivity and Innovation in Cornwall and the Isles of Scilly (EPIC)
+Productivity and Innovation in Cornwall and the Isles of Scilly (EPIC) to expand

 the concept of ‘social prescribing’ using community platforms beyond the South